deltaswapio/deltaswap/whitepapers/0004_message_publishing.md

 to publish a message via Wormhole.

 This method has to perform verification on the payload for the maximum size limitation of **750 bytes**.
-The message should be emitted such that it can be picked up by guardians in a way that allows offline nodes to replay missed blocks.
+The message should be emitted such that it can be picked up by phylaxs in a way that allows offline nodes to replay missed blocks.

-The Wormhole contract will also need to make the emitter of the published message available to the guardians.
+The Wormhole contract will also need to make the emitter of the published message available to the phylaxs.
 The emitter is either a parameter to the postMessage method if the chain allows proving that the caller controls or is authorized by said address (i.e. Solana PDAs), or it is the sender of the transaction.

 Additionally, the Wormhole contract will keep track of a sequence number per emitter that is incremented for each message submitted.

-The timestamp is derived by the guardian software using the finalized timestamp of the block the message was published in.
+The timestamp is derived by the phylax software using the finalized timestamp of the block the message was published in.

-When a message is posted, the emitter can specify for how many confirmations the guardians should wait before an attestation is produced.
+When a message is posted, the emitter can specify for how many confirmations the phylaxs should wait before an attestation is produced.
 This allows latency sensitive applications to make sacrifices on safety while critical applications can sacrifice latency over safety.
 Chains with instant finality can omit the argument.

 **Fees:**

-In order to incentivize guardians and prevent spamming of the Wormhole network, publishing a message will require a fee payment.
+In order to incentivize phylaxs and prevent spamming of the Wormhole network, publishing a message will require a fee payment.

 This fee is supposed to be paid in any of the chain's native fee currencies when publishing a message.
 This assumes that